lumi-git/GameScript/README.md

 ## How to use

+an example of a server working with the game library can be foudn under the branch: rt-add-example-server

 Clone this repo in your project folder and import it in your javascript file.

 ### Game: